 What kind of texture do you want in your soup?
 Chunky?
 Smooth?
 Somewhere in between?
 It’s up to you!
 But here are some ideas on when each one might work best…

-- If you’re looking for something chunky – choose a standard blending method because it won’t leave as much chunks behind.
+- If you’re looking for something chunky – choose a standard blending method using a blender because it won’t leave as much chunks behind.

-- If you’re looking for something smooth – pureeing may be best because it will leave less chunks behind.
+- If you’re looking for something smooth – pureeing using a blender food processor may be best because it will leave less chunks behind.